 Example: If the last six monthly telecom bills averaged $2,115, book $2,115 and note the window and invoice set on the worksheet.

 The accuracy each method can credibly achieve tracks the information the vendor's billing pattern exposes.
-Contract rate produces the tightest estimates because the variable is already fixed in writing.
-Rolling average and most-recent-invoice produce tighter estimates where billing is frequent and consistent enough that recent history reliably predicts the current period.
-Prior-period actual is the fallback when vendor history is thin and no contract anchors the number.
-It is still defensible, but it usually carries the widest expected variance at true-up.
+Contract rate is tightest when the variable is fixed in writing.
+Rolling average and most-recent-invoice work when recent billing history predicts the current period.
+Prior-period actual is the fallback when history is thin and no contract anchors the number.
 Once you have selected a method and calculated a number, the journal-entry mechanics of recording and reversing an accrual covers the recording and reversal side of the entry.

 Match the Method to the Expense Type